Yuuki1578/misc/README.md

-# libmisc: dumb C library
+# libmisc: dumb C99 library

 ## Compatibility
 Only the `arena.h` and `vector.h` that are platform agnostic,